 If you travel, you should carry a one- to three-day self-treatment antibiotic regimen such as ciprofloxacin and use it in the case of sudden moderate-to-severe diarrheal illness.
-Bismuth subsalicylate (Pepto-Bismol®) can also be helpful for some travelers.
+Bismuth subsalicylate (Pepto-Bismol®) taken preventatively can also be helpful for some travellers.
 In addition, use the antidiarrheal medication loperamide to slow the bowel and prevent dehydration.
-Consult your doctor for children under 2 years of age.
+It is important to use antidiarrheal medications only until you can seek medical attention or to help you return home following a vacation.
+If you have dysentery caused by bacteria or parasite, you will want your body to expel the "bug."
+Consult your doctor if your child under 2 years of age has dysentery.

 It is most important to replace the fluids lost from diarrhea.
 In mild cases, soft drinks, juices, and bottled water will be enough.
 More severe diarrhea should be treated with solutions that contain electrolytes such as potassium, salt, and sucrose.
 For severe diarrhea, commercial oral rehydration solutions are usually needed.
 These solutions are available in packets for easy travel.
 People should try to consume enough fluids so that clear-to-light yellow urine is produced every 3 to 4 hours.
-While affected with dysentery, it is better to stick to a bland diet (bananas, rice, soda crackers) and avoid milk products.
+While affected with dysentery, it is better to stick to a bland diet (bananas, rice, soda crackers, applesauce, toast) and avoid milk products.

 Dysentery can be prevented to some extent by practising careful personal hygiene.